kynx/kynx.github.io/about.md

 ## What's all this about a crow?

 Oh, you know.
 Years back you decided you needed an avatar.
 You remembered a character from a comic strip some delinquent newspaper published in your Pacific North West youth.
-Thanks, [Tony Millionaire](http://www.maakies.com), for letting me abuse him.
+Thanks, [Tony Millionaire](http://www.maakies.com), for letting me abuse your crow.